 Willow Class is a Year 4 class.
 Mrs Chapman is the class teacher.
 They have support from our teaching assistant Miss Gray.

 On Wednesdays afternoon, Miss Gray takes them swimming whilst the class teacher has their PPA time.

 WEDNESDAY - Year 4 go swimming in the afternoon and should bring their swimming kits with them to change at Morpeth.

 THURSDAY - reading books are taken in and changed and reading is logged for the reading ladder.

-Friday 24th September 2021 - European Day of Languages
+Monday 26th September - European Day of Languages